wp-plugins/encrypt-email/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Simply place the shortcode with the email attribute filled out correctly and be spam free*

- *I can't ACTUALLY gaurantee you'll be spam free but you'll certainly be alot better off than you'd be with nothing.
+ *Of course there's no way for me 100% gaurantee you'll be spam free but this will certainly make it harder for email harvesters and spambots than doing nothing!

 == Frequently Asked Questions ==

-= Does this plugin work with newest WP version and also older versions? = Yes, this plugin works with WordPress 3 upwards!
+= Does this plugin work with the newest WordPress version and also older versions? = Yes, this plugin works with WordPress 3 upwards!

 = Will this work in my theme's widget areas? =